 We are always interested in recruiting people into our research group.
 Our research is diverse, tackles fundamental questions about social biology, and has strong connections with research groups at other institutions.
-So the main question is - how will you fit?
+Thinking of working with us?
 Will the training you receive meet your goals?
-Will you bring ideas and skills that will make you a productive member of SHOAL group?
-Have a read of past group members experiences in our 'legacies' page for information on what to expect.
+Will you bring ideas and skills that will make you a productive member of our group?
+We aim to create an enjoyable, inclusive, and productive team - talk to our previous members about what to expect.

-Andrew is Director of Swansea's successful MRes Biosciences programme, and SHOAL supervises 1-2 MRes students each year.
+Andrew setup Swansea's successful MRes Biosciences programme, and supervises 1-2 MRes students each year.
 If you are interested in our MRes Biosciences programme take a look at our webpage.
 Andrew meets his MRes students regularly (normally weekly) and works very closely with them to develop their research.
 MRes projects normally feed into publications in peer-reviewed journals, on which MRes students are co-authors.
 Excellent students are mentored to produce first-authored published papers from their dissertations.

 Internships and Field Assistants

-Most years we advertise for field assistants and/or internships to help with our field and laboratory research projects.
-The Royal Society for Biology provides a handy list of links to organisations that provide funding for undergraduate internships.
+Most years we advertise for field assistants and/or internships to help with our field and laboratory research projects, but priority is given to Swansea students since we tend to be able to source funds for salaries easier.
+If you are external to Swansea, The Royal Society for Biology provides a handy list of links to organisations that provide funding for undergraduate internships which you could take up with us.
 If you are interested in getting involved with our research, please get in contact.